glenn-de-backer/ai-guide-experimental-product-design/chapters/3_patterns.md

 For example

-> heightmap , black and white, round , joyfull, vector, svg
+> heightmap , grayscale, round , joyfull, vector, svg

 Which in my case gave my the following image